Ph0N37Ic5/ReLX/README.md

     - Configure tree structures of power distribution.
         - Calculation of required wattage and wire gauges(in square mm.)
         - Get warnings for electrical overloading.
-    - Configure DMX distribution
+    - Configure DMX distribution.
         - Ethernet interfaces, and dmx splitters.
-        - Drag and drop lamp adress patching
+        - Drag and drop lamp adress patching.
-        - Overlapping patches (Allowed, but with warning)
+        - Overlapping patches (Allowed, but with warning.)
-        - Fault finding
+        - Fault finding.
-            - Cable lengths
+            - Cable lengths.
-            - Number of units
+            - Number of units.
-            - Singnal bounce simulation
+            - Singnal bounce simulation.
-            - Problematic splits
+            - Problematic splits.
+            - Tag fixtures showing problems.
 - Presentation
-    - 2d drawings for riggers and lx operators
+    - 2d drawings for riggers and lx operators.
-    - patch, color and gobo lists
+    - patch, color and gobo lists.
-    - 3d rendered pictures
+    - 3d rendered pictures.
-    - 3d simulation with mixer input
+    - 3d simulation with mixer input.
+    - Export of video surface definitions to playback controllers like QLab or Watch-Out.
+    - Export of patched show files for various ligthing desks.
 ##Rules##
 - Every function and class should be commented fully before submitting to Git.
 - There is a quite strict code standard in place.
 Familiarize yourself with it.